TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/catkin_ws/src/README.md

 - `launch` contains the launch files for the exercise.
 The launch file from an exercise is linked to a file here that runs the exercise.

 - `models` contains the models used in the exercise.
-Most of the models used come from the [JdeRobot/assets](https://github.com/JdeRobot/assets) repository.
-The modified and new models are present in this directory.

 - `worlds` contains the world files for the exercise.
 The launch files run the simulation from the world files.